 Custodial credit risk for deposits is the risk that, in the event of the failure of a depository financial institution, a government will not be able to recover collateral securities that are in the possession of an outside party.
-The custodial credit risk for investments is the risk that, in the event of the failure of the broker or dealer to a transaction, a government will not be able to recover the value of its investments or collateral securities that are in the possession of another party.
-The California Government Code requires California banks and savings and loan associations to secure the MTS's cash deposits by pledging securities as collateral.
+The custodial credit risk for investments is the risk that, in the event of the failure of the broker or dealer to a transaction, a government will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
+The custodial credit risk for investments by pleter the value of its investments or collateral securities that are in the possession of another party.
+The California Government Code requires California banks and savings and loan associations to secure the MTS' cash deposits by pledging securities as collateral.
 This Code states that collateral pledged in this manner shall have the effect of perfecting a security interest in such collateral superior to those of a general creditor.
-Thus, collateral for cash deposits is considered to be held in MTS's name.
+Thus, collateral for cash deposits is considered to be held in MTS' name.

-The market value of pledged securities must equal at least 110% of the MTS's cash deposits.
-California law also allows institutions to secure MTS deposits by pledging first trust deed mortgage notes having a value of 150% of the MTS's total cash deposits.
+The market value of pledged securities must equal at least 110% of the MTS' cash deposits.
+California law also allows institutions to secure MTS deposits by pledging first trust deed mortgage notes having a value of 150% of the MTS' total cash deposits.
 MTS may waive collateral requirements for cash deposits which are fully insured up to \$250,000 by the Federal Deposit Insurance Corporation.
 MTS, however, has not waived the collateralization requirements.